dedickinson/community/tutorials/deploy-dependency-track/index.md

 you can then determine if you have vulnerable components and respond in accordance with your organisation's processes.

-This demonstrator deploys [Dependency Track](https://dependencytrack.org/) to Google Cloud and illustrates its use in a small Python demo.
+This tutorial deploys [Dependency Track](https://dependencytrack.org/) to Google Cloud and illustrates its use in a small Python demo.

 ## Objectives

-1. [_Generate an SBOM_](#generate-an-sbom) takes you through a basic project and its SBOM
+1. [_Generate an SBOM_](#generate-an-sbom) takes you through creating an SBOM for a basic project.
 1. [_Deploy Dependency Track_](#deploy-dependency-track) provides basic setup for a deployment.
-    Two pathways are offered for deploying Dependency Track
+    Two pathways are offered for deployment:
     - Cloud Run for a quick demo rollout
     - Google Kubernetes Engine and Cloud SQL for a more long-term approach
 1. [_Using Dependency Track_](#using-dependency-track) will then demonstrate uploading an SBOM and integrating